MLA Titles | How to Format & Capitalize Source Titles

 |Longer works within longer works||Remove the italicization from the inner title||Richard II and Henry V → Shakespeare’s History Plays: Richard II to Henry V, the Making of a King|

 Titles and names that fall into the following categories are not italicized or enclosed in quotation marks:

-- Laws, acts and related documents (e.g. Declaration of Independence, The Paris Agreement)
+- Laws, acts and related documents (e.g. the Declaration of Independence, the Constitution, the Paris Agreement)

 - Musical compositions identified by form, number and key (e.g. Beethoven’s Symphony no. 5 in C minor, op.
 67)